AmplitudeAudio/doc-sdk/docs/api/engine/Engine/index.md

 !!! function "virtual void SetSwitchState(SwitchHandle handle, AmObjectID stateId) const = 0"

-    Set the active state of the defined @c Switch.
+    Sets the active state of the defined `Switch`.

     :material-location-enter: **Parameter** `handle`
-    :    The handle of the `Switch.`
+    :    The handle of the `Switch`.

     :material-location-enter: **Parameter** `stateId`
     :    The ID of the active state to set.